-If the router does not save the changes you make in the router interface, do the following:
+If the router does not save the changes that you make in the router interface, do the following:

 - When entering configuration settings, always click the Apply button before moving to another screen or tab, or your changes are lost. - Click the Refresh or Reload button in the web browser.
-The changes might have occurred, but the old settings might be in the web browser's cache.
+It is possible that the changes occurred, but the old settings might be in the web browser's cache.